mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_methodology.md

   # Unit 2 / Network / Methodology
 Networks are everywhere.
 Once you start, it's hard to stop seeing them.
 The internet is a network, Facebook is a network, [Kevin Bacon is the central node](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) in the Hollywood network.
+Studying the connections between people and things is a major activity in the humanities, so "network analysis" feels like a natural method for working with humanities data.

-As we saw in Unit 1, computers are great at *computing*, but humans are still required for interpretation.
+As we saw in Unit 1, we certainly *can* take statistical and mathematical methods and apply them to humanities data.
+As we learn about network analysis in this unit, we will consider whether or not we *should* use it with our data.

 ## Defining methods